godotengine/godot-website/collections/_article/godot-4-0-sets-sail.md

 <a id="higher-simulation-stability"></a>
 ### Higher Simulation Stability

 A new release is not just new features.
 A significant effort went into fixing previous issues causing jitter and imprecise computations.
-So you can look forward to higher simulation stability.
+With Godot 4 you can look forward to higher simulation stability.
 For more on this effort, contributors Camille Mohr-Daurat ([pouleyKetchoupp](https://github.com/pouleyKetchoupp)), [lawnjelly](https://github.com/lawnjelly), and Fabrice Cipolla ([fabriceci](https://github.com/fabriceci)) have documented their work in [this blog post](/article/physics-progress-report-1).

 <video autoplay loop muted playsinline>
   <source src="/storage/blog/godot-4-0-sets-sail/06-physics-kicking-ball.mp4" type="video/mp4">